Tobias-Brock/periodontal-modeling/README.md

 ### Wrapper Module

-The wrapper module wraps benchmark and evaluation methods to provide a streamlined setup that requires a minimal amount of code while making use of all the submodules contained in the `periomod` package.
+The wrapper module wraps benchmark and evaluation methods to provide a straightforward setup that requires a minimal amount of code while making use of all the submodules contained in the `periomod` package.

+The `BenchmarkWrapper` includes the functionality of the `Benchmarker` while also wrapping methods for baseline benchmarking and saving.

 ```python
 from periomod.wrapper import BenchmarkWrapper